-Biology (BIOL)College of Chemical and Life Sciences
+Biology (BIOL)College of Computer, Mathematical, & Natural Sciences

-2227 Biology-Psychology Building, 301-405-6904
+2227 Biology-Psychology Building, 301.405.6904

-Chair: G. Wilkinson (Prof)
+Chair: W. Fagan (Prof)

-Professors: G. Borgia, C. Carr, A. Cohen, M. Colombini, J. Dietz, W. Fagan, C. Fenster, D. Inouye, W. Jeffery, T. Kocher, R. Payne, A. Popper, M. Reaka, S. Sukharev, S. Via
+Professors: G. Borgia, C. Carr, M. Colombini, M. Dudash, C. Fenster, W. Jeffery, T. Kocher, K. Lips, R. Payne, E. Quinlan, M. Rankin, M. Reaka, J. Simon, S. Sukharev, S. Via, G. Wilkinson

-Associate Professors: I. Ades, A. Bely, K. Carleton, M. Cummings, M. Dudash, I. Forseth, E. Haag, W. Higgins, K. Lips, C. Machado, E. Quinlan, J. Simon
+Associate Professors: I. Ades, R. Araneda, A. Bely, D. Butts, K. Carleton, M. Cummings, E. Haag, P. Kanold, C. Machado, J. Singer, N. Swenson

-The Department of Biology is committed to an integrative understanding of organisms ranging from processes occurring at the level of molecules to human impacts on global ecological processes.
+The Department of Biology is committed to an integrative understanding of organisms ranging from processes occurring at the level of molecules to human impacts on global ecological scales.
 This integrative approach is evident in the variety of courses we offer.
-Courses offered by Biology may focus on the function of molecules or cells (e.g. Membrane Biophysics, Mammalian Histology, Neurophysiology), on the integration of organ systems (e.g. Vertebrate form and function, Mammalian Physiology), on the interaction of organisms with each other and their environment (e.g. Animal Behavior, Plant Ecology, Population Ecology), on evolutionary process and diversification (e.g. Principles of Evolution), and/or on the relationship between humans and their environment (e.g. Biology of Conservation and Extinction).
+Courses offered by Biology focus on the function of molecules or cells (e.g., Membrane Biophysics, Mammalian Histology, Neurophysiology), on the integration of organ systems (e.g., Vertebrate Form and Function, Mammalian Physiology), on the interaction of organisms with each other and their environment (e.g. Animal Behavior, Plant Ecology, Population Ecology), on evolutionary process and diversification (e.g., Principles of Evolution), and/or on the relationship between humans and their environment (e.g., Biology of Conservation and Extinction).

 Program Learning Outcomes